2.

 normally expect for any chemical reaction.
 The increase in temperature

-the product forming from the higher KE 'fruitful collisions.
-(2) However as the
+the product forming from the higher KE substrate-enzyme 'fruitful' collisions.

 temperature rises further, the increasing thermal vibration of the enzyme

-molecule causes its structure to break down (denature) and so the 'lock'
+molecule causes its protein structure to break down (denature) and so the 'lock'

-is damaged so the enzyme is less efficient (see key-lock below).
-This may
+is damaged so the enzyme is less efficient in interacting with the

 be due to the failure of weak intermolecular forces or actual